 Some records include terms and views that are not appropriate today.
 They reflect the period in which they were created and are not the views of the National Archives.

-This is a certificate providing exemption from the dictation test for migrant Antonia Cubillo.
+This is a certificate providing exemption from the dictation test for migrant Antonio Cubillo.

-Letter from the acting Collector of Customs in South Australia exempting Sym Choon from the dictation test under the Immigration Act and authorising him to re-enter Australia after a visit to Hong Kong.
+Letter from the acting Collector of Customs in South Australia exempting Sym Choon from the dictation test and authorising him to re-enter Australia.

 This is the left hand print of James Francis Kitchen, who arrived at Melbourne per Wolloura, transshipped from Taiyuan and was rejected 28 January 1908.